SalK91/convex_optimization/docs/0 Basics.md

----
-title: Introduction
-nav_order: 2
----

-# Introduction
-This is the intro chapter.

 # Convex Optimisation: The Basics

 Convex optimisation is one of the central pillars of modern applied mathematics, machine learning, and artificial intelligence.
 It provides a rich framework in which we can model problems, design algorithms, and guarantee performance.
-Unlike general non-convex optimisation, convex optimisation problems enjoy the key property that any local solution is also global.
+Unlike general non-convex optimisation, convex optimisation problems enjoy the key property that any **local solution is also global**.
 This makes them especially important in practice, where reliability, interpretability, and theoretical guarantees are valued.

 ## Mathematical Prerequisites